Veralia/OS-USN/week3/assignment/readme.md

 ## 💡 Tips for Success

-1. **Start with Problem 1** - It's the most straightforward
-2. **Test frequently** - Run your code after each major addition
-3. **Read error messages** - They often tell you exactly what's wrong
+1. **Read error messages** - They often tell you exactly what's wrong
-4. **Use the tutorial** - Reference the examples for similar patterns
+2. **Use the tutorial** - Reference the examples for similar patterns
-5. **Don't hardcode paths** - Use methods that work on any Windows system
+3. **Don't hardcode paths** - Use methods that work on any Windows system
-6. **Handle edge cases** - What if the process doesn't exist?
-What if you don't have permissions?

-## 🆘 Getting Help

-If you're stuck:
-1. Review the tutorial examples
-2. Check the Microsoft documentation for the Process class
-3. Use Console.WriteLine() to debug and see what values you're getting
-4. Ask your instructor

 ---